percona/pg_tde/documentation/docs/setup.md

         * `provider-name` is the name of the provider.
 You can specify any name, it's for you to identify the provider.
         * `kmip-IP` is the IP address of a domain name of the KMIP server
         * The port to communicate with the KMIP server.
-When undefined, the default port 5696 is used
+The default port is `5696`.
         * `server-certificate` is the path to the certificate file for the KMIP server.
-        * `client key` is the path to the client keypair.
+        * `client key` is the path to the client key.

         <i warning>:material-information: Warning:</i> This example is for testing purposes only: